Glen GC Constitution

 THIS CONSTITUTION WAS UPDATED FOLLOWING A.G.M.
 FEBRUARY 2017

 NAME OF THE CLUB

-1. The Club shall be called the Glen Golf Club, North Berwick (hereinafter referred to as the “Club”).
-The Club shall be a non-profit-making body.
+1. The Club shall be called the Glen Golf Club, North Berwick, and said Club shall be a non-profit making body.

-2. The Objectives of the Club shall be the provision of golf and related facilities, including competitions, for Members and Visitors.
-Any profits or surpluses generated by Club activities shall be devoted to the improvement and maintenance of the Club facilities.
+2. The Objectives of the Club shall be the provision of golf and related facilities, including competitions, for Members and Temporary Members.
+Any profits or surpluses generated by Club activities shall be devoted to improvement and maintenance of the Club facilities.
 No profits or surpluses shall be distributed to Members.
 The Club is strongly committed to the promotion of equal opportunities for all members of the community.
-We aim to foster a club environment in which individuals and groups are treated with dignity and respect.
-We shall ensure that individuals are not discriminated against through Club/organization policy or procedures on the grounds of their gender, marital status, age, sexual orientation, social class, ethnic or national background, race, colour, disability or any personal attributes, including beliefs or opinions, such as religious or political opinions.
-We expect all Members to support us in the achievement of this.
+We aim to foster a club environment where individuals and groups are treated with dignity and respect.
+We shall ensure that individuals are not discriminated against through club/organisation policy or procedures on the grounds of their gender, marital status, age, sexual orientation, social class, ethnic or national background, race, colour, disability or any personal attributes, including beliefs or opinions such as religious or political opinions.
+We expect all members to support us in the achievement of this.